Portsmouth Historic Dockyard Visitor Frequently Asked Questions

-Portsmouth Historic Dockyard is the home of 12 ships, museums and attractions including the Mary Rose, HMS Victory, HMS Warrior and the National Museum of the Royal Navy.
+Find our visitor FAQs here for Portsmouth Historic Dockyard.
+We're home to 12 historic ships, museums and attractions including the Mary Rose, HMS Victory, HMS Warrior and the National Museum of the Royal Navy.
 Since August 2020 its visitor operations have been managed by the National Museum of the Royal Navy alongside the Mary Rose Trust.

 This document provides answers to frequently asked questions in related to the new operational arrangement and the newly introduced ticketing offer.
 It also provides information for visitors affected by the COVID-19 closure and/or unsure about steps that have been taken to reopen the site to the public.